Installing Plesk on DigitalOcean

-- Choose how many Plesk instances you want to deploy and give each one a recognizable name.
+Choose how many Plesk instances you want to deploy and give each one a recognizable name.

-- (Optional) At this point, your Plesk instance is ready to be deployed.
+(Optional) At this point, your Plesk instance is ready to be deployed.
 If you plan to deploy several instances, you may want to group them by:

 Your Plesk instance is being deployed.
 You can start working in Plesk once the deployment is finished.

 To access Plesk for the first time without using the command line:

 Run the following command to generate a one-time login link:

 sudo plesk login

-- Plesk will generate two login links.
+Plesk will generate two login links.
 Go to the second login link

-https://<public-ip-address>:8443/, for example
+https://<public-ip-address>:8443/, for example,